OweysMomenzada/Graph-Neural-Networks-for-effecient-Recommender-Systems/README.md

 # Graph Neural Networks for effecient Recommender-Systems

 #### What is this repository about?
-In our research paper we introduce a Graph Neural Network approach to develop recommender-systems.
-Recently, Graph Neural Networks (GNNs) have been ganing a lot of popularity in various fields.
+In our research paper we introduce a Graph Neural Network approach to develop Recommender-Systems.
+Recently, Graph Neural Networks (GNNs) have been gaining a lot of popularity in various fields.
 Though, GNNs are considered to be a new field of research with great potential for the future, they already have been able to convince with excellent results.
 In this repository I want to provide some technical workflows of GNNs based on <a href="https://www.dgl.ai/">DeepGraphLibrary (DGL)</a> and the <a href="https://arxiv.org/abs/1706.02263">GCMC model</a>.

 ## Requirements